lbarrosandre/profile/README.md

-# Welcome to Andre L. Barros GitHub Pages
+## Welcome to [André L. Barros](https://github.com/lbarrosandre) GitHub Pages
- My Profile and Goals

 I am a Planning Coordinator with broad experience in strategic planning, BI reports, cost and negociation, for more 10 years working in food companies.

 I am currently responsible for profitability analysis of new projects and Production planning strategies for the clients that we serve.